300 Quilts · Mystery Quilt · Something to Think About

 If you are making this, please tag it when you post, and I’ll draw from there for some photos next month.

-Part 2 is now live and living in my online pattern shop.
+[UPDATE: The entire pattern is now live and living in my online pattern shop.]
 Hope you enjoy making this second part–post them so we all can enjoy them.
 P.S.
 If you can’t manage another project, feel free to download for another time.

 Happy Quilting!